 Take Your Dog to Work Day is observed every year on the Friday after Father's Day.
-The idea for this day was conceived by Pet Sitters International.
+The idea for this day was conceived by Pet Sitters International (a pet-sitting organization).
 Their aim was to help strengthen the bonds between dogs and owners, as well as the relationships with coworkers, as having dogs in the office brightens up anyone's workday.

 The day has somewhat evolved through the years, and it became Bring Your Pet to Work Day.
 This means that those who don't have a dog can bring their cats or other pets into the office with them.

 Take Your Dog to Work Day Background

 Take Your Dog to Work Day was first celebrated in 1999.
 The main purpose behind this holiday was to encourage adoption.
 Pet Sitters International believed that pet owners bringing their dogs to work would encourage those without pets to get a companion of their own, after witnessing the joy and love that their co-workers' dogs bring them.

 Workplaces that allow their employees to bring their dogs to work, often get involved with local shelters to help with community outreach, and hopefully, get new homes for the dogs that live in shelters.